Here is an assortment of perfect gifts for gardeners and homeowners on your holiday shopping list.

 Now there’s also a CobraHead Mini—a smaller version of the original tool.
 The CobraHead Mini was designed for smaller hands and smaller digging jobs.
 Women, seniors and children find this smaller tool easier to use, but it fits anyone’s hand comfortably.
 Plus, the smaller blade is perfect for digging in containers, planter boxes and other smaller spaces.
 The original CobraHead Weeder and the CobraHead Mini can be purchased together at the money-saving price of $49.95 at cobrahead.com.

 Also available is the CobraHead Long Handle Weeder that takes the back-breaking labor out of weeding a flower bed or a vegetable garden.
 Older gardeners and those with limited kneeling and bending ability find the CobraHead Long Handle Weeder an especially enabling device.
 That’s because the long handle makes it possible to weed while standing up straight.
 The unique shape of the famous CobraHead blade can cut through soil and tough weeds with ease.
-Three different handle lengths are available to make the tool comfortable to use no matter how tall you are.
-CobraHead LLC is a Wisconsin-based family business that makes every tool in the USA.
 Check prices and availability.

 A Digging Auger is a Great Gift for Gardeners